Taken from CHARITY FOR THE SUFFERING SOULS, Fr. John A. Nageleisen, TAN Books, Imprimatured 1895,

 which his Angel will place in his hand when he brings his Soul before

-The thought suddenly entered my mind to offer up all my anguish
+the throne of The thought suddenly entered my mind to offer up all my

 and tears to the Divine Justice for the sake of the Poor Souls in